jkjung-avt/jkjung-avt.github.io/_posts/2019-05-15-opencv-on-nano.md

 # Prerequisite

 Please go through the steps I described in [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).
-I'd strongly suggest you to set up a swap file on the Jetson Nano DevKit since its memory is quite limited.
+I'd strongly suggest you to **set up a swap file** on the Jetson Nano DevKit since its memory is quite limited.

 # Building and Installing opencv-3.4.6

-Installing opencv-3.4.6 on Jetson Nano using my script is extremely simple.
-I'd like to highlight a few things first:
+Installing opencv-3.4.6 on Jetson Nano using my script is straightforward.
+But I'd like to highlight a few things first:

 * If you'd like to remove previously built and installed OpenCV libraries, just search all files with names containing 'opencv' or 'cv2' and delete all of them.
-You can do such a search by the following command.
+You can do such a search by using the `find` command.

   ```shell
   $ find /usr/local -name "*opencv*" -o "*cv2*"
   ```

-* If you'd like to modify some configuration and rebuild opencv-3.4.6, it's recommended to remove the whole `build` directory and then redo the `cmake`.
+* If you'd like to modify some configurations and rebuild opencv-3.4.6, it's recommended to remove the whole `build` directory and then redo the `cmake`.
 For example,

   ```shell
   $ cd ${HOME}/src/opencv-3.4.6